alfonsogildegea/simple_acc_post/README.md

-# Multiple SAP postings made with excel's clipboard
+# Multiple SAP postings made with excel clipboard

 Sometimes we have to post several documents in short time, for example, migration from a legacy system, massive operations at the financial close process, etc.